UltiRequiem/wallger/readme.md

 ```

 - Resolution: The resolution of you monitor

-- Provider: It can be Wallhaven or Unsplash
+  > The expected value is a tuple of two integers, eg. [2800, 1900]

+- Provider: The wallpapers provider site

+  > Currently just "Wallhaven" or "Unsplash"

 - Path: Where to save the images

+> So you can see your previous wallpapers later

-- Topic: The topic (Eg. "Math", "Code Geass", "Mirai Nikki")
+- Topic: The topic of your wallpaper

+> Not all providers support this, eg. "Math", "Mirai Nikki", "JavaScript"

-- Tool: The tool to change the Wallpaper.
-Options = ["feh","gnome","mate","kde"]
+- Tool: The tool to change the Wallpaper

+> Accepts one of these 👉 ["feh", "gnome", "mate", "kde"]

-- NSFW: No safe for work
+- NSFW: Not safe for work

-There are not default values.
+**There are not default values, config is required!**

+## Alternatives

+- [@neosaile/wpupd](https://github.com/NeoSaile/wpupd): Very similar to this, written in
+  Node.js, by me and my father 😆

 ### License

-Wallger is licensed under the [MIT License](./LICENSE).
+Wallger is licensed under the [MIT License](./license).